I feel overwhelmed some days.

 Sometimes I struggle with this.
 Like I simply can’t do enough…can’t be enough.

 I can keep a couple of these balls in the air with no problem and even add a third with relative ease.
-But try to get that fourth and fifth included in the mix, and they all come toppling down.
+But try to get that fourth and fifth included in the mix, and inevitably something comes toppling down.

 As I’ve sat here, overwhelmed and frustrated, it’s occurred to me that perhaps my problem is not that I’m not good at all of these things.
 Perhaps, the problem is I’m not “good enough” for my perfection-seeking self.
 And though I try not to chase it because I’ve realized the futility and absurdity of it, striving for perfection is something I continually have to guard my heart against.